Kuipman/uwb_tdoa/README.md

 # UWB_TDoA3

 Project utilizing a Time Difference of Arrival (TDoA) system utilizing a receive-only mobile tag calculating its xyz coordinate using packet data sent from stationary base station modules.
+Test.

 UWB Nodes used are from the Loco Positioning System (see https://www.bitcraze.io/products/loco-positioning-node/)